|HMRC Reference:Notice 700/60 (June 2014)||View Change History|

 Please note: There is no facility to make payments on account or balancing payments by the VAT Online Direct Debit service.

-You can find further information on how to make payments on account on our website at HM Revenue & Customs: How to pay VAT.
+You can find further information on how to make payments on account on our website at HMRC: How to pay VAT.

 If you fail to make your payments on account and/or fail to pay the balance due with the return in full and on time, we will:

 If you are late with any payment on account, or the balancing payment due with the return, you will be in default.
 We will notify you of each default at the end of the quarterly accounting period and issue a surcharge assessment if appropriate.